mvit777/BikeShop/README.md

 ### Related and inspiring links ###
 - [ezzylearning.net](https://www.ezzylearning.net/tutorials/blazor) has an entire section devoted to Blazor.
 I especially liked the tutorials on components
 - [Blazor University](https://blazor-university.com/) is a very coincise and quick reference at every aspect of Blazor
 - [Blazor Developer Italiani](https://blazordev.it/) a site entirely devoted to Blazor in the italian language.
-It features detailed and deep tutorials on the topic.
+It features detailed and in-depth tutorials on the topic.
 - [RestClient](https://github.com/MelbourneDeveloper/RestClient.Net) an alternative to default HttpClient package.
 I find it very interesting because it actually supports a lot of protocols not only http.
 It would be a nice addition in my own [MV.Framework library](https://github.com/mvit777/BikeDistributor/tree/master/MV.Framework)
 - [gRPC](https://docs.microsoft.com/en-us/aspnet/core/grpc/browser?view=aspnetcore-5.0) an absolute must-explore alternative to Rest services
 - [Messaging Center](https://github.com/aksoftware98/blazor-utilities) Messaging between unrelated components made it easy.
 A must-have nuget package.
 The author is also a very active member of the MS community and features a lot of learning material on his own site at https://ahmadmozaffar.net/Blog and at https://www.youtube.com/channel/UCRs-PO48PbbS0l7bBhbu5CA